Skip to content

 How do you evaluate a stock?

 Run it through four pillars.
 First, do you understand the business well enough to judge it?
-Second, does it have a durable competitive advantage — an economic moat?
+Second, does it have a durable competitive advantage, an economic moat?
 Third, is management honest, capable, and aligned with shareholders?
 Fourth, is the price below a conservative estimate of value, leaving a margin of safety?
 A stock worth owning clears all four.
+The order is deliberate and it saves an enormous amount of time.
+Each pillar is cheaper to check than the one after it, so a business you cannot explain in a few plain sentences never needs a valuation at all.
+Most candidates fail on the first or second test, which means most of the work is rejection rather than analysis.
+Expect to discard the large majority of what you look at, and treat that as the process working.

 What makes a company high quality?

 A high-quality company earns strong, consistent returns on the capital it invests, protected by a durable moat, run by capable and honest managers, with a balance sheet that can survive bad years.
-Quality is about durability — the ability to keep compounding through good times and bad — not a single hot quarter.
+Quality is about durability, the ability to keep compounding through good times and bad, rather than a single hot quarter.
+The clearest numerical signature is a decade of high returns on invested capital that competition has failed to erode, paired with debt the business could clear from a few years of cash flow.
+Consistency is doing more work here than the level.
+A company that earned 22% for nine years and 4% in the tenth is telling you something about a vulnerability that its ten-year average quietly hides, and that single bad year is usually the most informative one in the whole record.

 What is the circle of competence?

-Your circle of competence is the set of businesses you understand well enough to judge — how they make money, what could break them, and where the industry is heading.
-The size of the circle matters far less than knowing its edge.
-Investing outside what you understand is closer to gambling than investing.
+Your circle of competence is the set of businesses you understand well enough to judge: how they make money, what could break them, and where the industry is heading.
+The size of the circle matters far less than knowing where its edge is.
+Investing outside what you understand is closer to gambling than to investing, because you cannot tell a temporary setback apart from permanent damage, and that is the single judgment deciding whether you hold or sell.
+A useful test: can you explain, without notes and without jargon, how the company earns a dollar and what would stop it?
+If you cannot, the company sits outside your circle today.
+That is not a verdict on your intelligence.
+It is just an accurate map, and a map can always be expanded deliberately, one industry at a time.

 How do you judge management quality?